ML-Trustworthy Evaluation Protocol

 Iperf=(αopekcOP+αmlML)1+ktln(1+t)I_{perf}=\frac{(\alpha_{op} e^{-k_c OP} + \alpha_{ml} ML)}{1 + k_t ln(1+t)}

-where tt is the inference time
+• tt is the 95-th quantile of set of inference time on evaluation dataset

 # Uncertainty assessement